ServiceRadar Quickstart

 - OTEL – export traces and metrics toward the OTLP endpoint documented in the OTEL integration page.

-Once the first data source is healthy, layer on additional protocols through the Get Data In section.
+Once the first data source is healthy, layer on additional protocols — see Device Configuration, NetFlow, and BGP Routing.

 - Sign in to the dashboard at